Alium-Finance/alium-info/documentation.md

 ## `/trades/:pair`

-Returns all swaps in the last 24 hours for the given AliumSwap pair.
+Returns all swaps in the last 24 hours for the given PancakeSwap pair.

 The pair address is the address of the two tokens in either order.
 The first address is considered the base in the response.